5 Romantic Ideas for Valentine’s Day

 Here are some fun ideas for a truly special Valentine’s Day.

 1 Make a picnic hamper

-There is something supremely intimate about a picnic and spending time preparing a Valentine-themed hamper certainly would impress us.
-How about a bottle of pink bubbles enjoyed with a deli-style spread of finger food – of course we’re biased but Lake District producers are particularly good at hosting a perfect spread with Cartmel Cheeses, Hawkshead Relish’s latest ‘Passion Fruit Curd’, Grasmere Gingerbread, handmade Sticky Toffee Chocolates and the ultra special Kin Toffee Vodka for some added warmth, to name a few.
+There is something intimate about a picnic and spending time preparing a Valentine-themed hamper certainly would impress us.
+How about a bottle of pink bubbles enjoyed with a deli-style spread of finger food?
+Of course we’re biased but Lake District producers are particularly good at hosting a perfect spread with Cartmel Cheeses, Hawkshead Relish’s latest ‘Passion Fruit Curd’, Grasmere Gingerbread, handmade Sticky Toffee Chocolates and the ultra special Kin Toffee Vodka for some added warmth, to name a few.

 2 Create your own gift vouchers